idemeum/idemeum.github.io/docs-source/azuread.md

 ### ⚙️ 1.
 Request idemeum tenant

-As a first step, reach out to idemeum team at `support@idemeum.com` with the request to provision idemeum tenant.
+As a first step, reach out to idemeum team at [support@idemeum.com](mailto:support@idemeum.com) with the request to provision idemeum tenant.
+Please, let us know that you will be integrating idemeum with Azure AD.

 We will need two things from you:

-1. **Preferred tenant name** - we will provision a tenant name for you based on you preferences.
-The tenant name will be in the form of:
+1. **Preferred tenant name** - we will provision a tenant name for you based on your preferences.
+The tenant name will be in the form of `<your company>.idemeum.com`.

-    !!! tip "Tenant name"
-        `<your company>.idemeum.com`

 2. **Company logo** - share your company logo with us so that we can display it on every login page request as well as in the application, when users log into your company resources.
 We will need the image in the `png` or `jpeg` format.